iamcco/diagnostic-languageserver/README.md

 ## Example with [coc.nvim](https://github.com/neoclide/coc.nvim)

-> also if you use coc, you can use this extension https://github.com/iamcco/coc-diagnostic
+> Each LSP client should support `initializationOptions` option,
+> all you need for `diagnostic-languageserver` is put the config in `initializationOptions` option.

 1. [shellcheck](https://github.com/koalaman/shellcheck) for shell
 2. [languagetool](https://github.com/languagetool-org/languagetool) for grammer check
 3. more [Linters](https://github.com/iamcco/diagnostic-languageserver/wiki/Linters) config example.

 coc-settings.json:

+> you can use this extension https://github.com/iamcco/coc-diagnostic

 ``` jsonc
 {